apereo/cas/development/integration/Attribute-Release.md

 ### Principal-Id Attribute
-The service registry component of CAS has the ability to allow for configuration of a `usernameAttribute` to be returned for the given registered service.
+The service registry component of CAS has the ability to allow for configuration of a `usernameAttributeProvider` to be returned for the given registered service.
 When this property is set for a service, CAS will return the value of the configured attribute as part of its validation process.

 * Ensure the attribute is available and resolved for the principal
-* Set the `usernameAttribute` property of the given service to the attribute you defined
+* Set the `usernameAttributeProvider` property of the given service to the attribute you defined

+####`DefaultRegisteredServiceUsernameProvider`
+The default configuration which need not explicitly be defined, simply returns the resolved principal id as the username for this service.

 {% highlight xml %}
 <bean class="org.jasig.cas.services.RegisteredServiceImpl">